jandom/jandom/_posts/2021/2021-07-04-test-coverage-evangelist/post.md

 categories: testing unit test coverage
 ---

+**2024-06 update**

+Internet has this funny property of making your beliefs/opinions expressed at one time immortal and seem like held forever.
+And this rather short post continues to haunt me: two separate candidates have mentioned it (concerned).
+Presumably candidates think that I will put the gun to their head and ask for 100% test coverage.
+I won't, I promise...
+Not over coverage anyway...

+100% coverage was definitely the answer at one point in Labstep's history but the team that inspired that idea departed from it after I moved on.
+100% coverage is definitely not appropriate for fast-exploration code-bases (ML Research, SAAS looking for product-market fit).
+However, I'd still argue that it's a good idea for any maturing code – I've seen to many code-bases become unmaintainable because of "pragmatic" decisions to maybe not test some code because it's "hard".
+What that general vibe is driven by is another question...

+More introspectively this post remains a clear example of confirmation bias: I held a belief that high test coverage is a good thing, and found some random interview that supported the notion.

+**Original post**

 This weekend I stumbled upon a remarkable conversation:

 > Richard: [...]
 It’s pretty easy to get up to 90 or 95% test coverage.
 Getting that last 5% is really, really hard and it took about a year for me to get there, but once we got to that point, we stopped